 A low amount of Vitamin A (also known as beta-carotene) can cause your dog to have a weak immune system.
 It can also lead to their skin being very dry.
 You can feed your dog treats with Vitamin A mixed into them or through various food choices, like carrots, pumpkin, and sweet potatoes.

 While too much of Vitamin D in dogs can cause significant health problems, low amounts of it can also be just as unhealthy.
 Dogs need Vitamin D to help keep their bones strong and flexible.
 Otherwise, their bones might end up having too much calcium in them which can result in inflammation, lethargy, and bone pain.
 There are some Vitamin D supplements you can give your dog, and many dog foods include Vitamin D in them.
 However, some natural alternatives include salmon, sardines, and cheese.

 Vitamin E helps protect the Omega-3 fatty acids in the body, which work to keep your dog’s heart, muscles, and nerves healthy and functioning properly.
 One popular option to give your dog to ensure they have plenty of Vitamin E is peanut butter.
 Dogs not only tend to love the taste of it, but it’s very easy for them to consume.
 However, as with every type of vitamin and supplement, be careful to only give your dog a small amount of it.
 Too much Vitamin E can be harmful to your dog.

 Try to Keep Them Active

 For dogs whose lethargy might be caused by their weight, you can work to keep them active.
-While these should not be extreme exercises, simple walks around the block or a quick game of fetch can be very beneficial.
+While these should not be extreme exercises, normal activities like simple walks around the block or a quick game of fetch can be a big difference and very beneficial.
 You could also consider giving them toys which can help to keep them active both mentally and physically.
 By doing so, they will not only eventually start to lose weight, but be much more active and energetic.